ckprajkumar/sfdc/Lightning LockerService .md

 - Bind the input field to the score attribute
 - Set the value of the score attribute: the bound input field will automatically display the new value.

+[Image]

+- When compare to jQuery, lightning component framework is more secured.